With numerous travel resources, guides, and destination vlogs at one’s disposal on the internet, is it still necessary for your hotel to have a blog?

 There are three main reasons your hotel might not want to take on the task of blogging.

-With your sales & marketing team already inundated with work, adding blogging to the to-do list may simply not be feasible.
+With your sales and marketing team already inundated with work, adding hotel blogging to their to-do list may simply not be feasible.

-Setting aside the time and then finding the inspiration to actually get writing can feel like a burden.
+Setting aside the need for sufficient time to research, write and edit a quality piece of blog content, the hotel blogger also needs to brainstorm topics and ideas.
+Truth be told, finding the inspiration to actually get writing can feel like a burden.
 Simply put: When will you get it all done?